ohsugi/dove/README.md

     > solana airdrop 2 `YOUR WALLET ADDRESS`
 1. Then build the program with Anchor.
     > anchor build
+    - This step could occur many troubles, please refer [Troubleshoot section](#Troubleshoot) to check the previous lessons learned.
+    - If you cannot find the solution, google with your error message on your console to find the answer and put it in that section to solve it immediately the next time!
+This should be not only for others but also for yourself who can face the same issue again.
 1. Check the Program Account address.
     > solana address -k ./target/deploy/dove-keypair.json
 1. Copy & paste your Program Account addresses.
 E.g., if the address was `HCe8d6dZzxnLGuqtiKNERShgnVSVf6txrDmyCQEQdmTN`, you should update the addresses in the below three parts of the files.